ethereum/hive/simulators/ethereum/rpc/README.md

 Ethclient runs various tests that use the `ethclient.Client` API.
 Such as sending transactions, retrieving logs and balances.

 ABI, interacts with the pre-deployed events contract.
-It send transactions, executs calls and examines generated logs.
+It send transactions, executes calls and examines generated logs.

 Each test is designed to run in parallel with other tests.
 In most cases the first step a